|I wonder if you remember the Freezer Theater or the

 Corridor and was involved with the Freezer theatre.

-Pat Haley was the driving force behind the Freezer, and the original
+Pat Haley and John Sase were driving forces behind the Freezer, and the original

 theatre was located on 2nd or 3rd Street (my memory fails me) next